 - Permaculture, organic and forest gardens

 Prior to attending our Permaculture design course (Building sustainable communities), you’ll need to have completed an introduction to permaculture course, either Brighton Permaculture Trust’s 2-day Introduction to Permaculture course or an equivalent course elsewhere.
 Please do not reserve a place unless you have attended or have booked a place on an introduction to permaculture course that runs before the start of the course.
 This course is open to anyone aged 16 or over.

-The course will include free entry to Green Architecture Day in March 2020 (date to be confirmed).
+The course will include free entry to Green Architecture Day on 28 March 2020.

 Most days will run from 10am to 5pm.
 We ask that you aim to arrive at 9.30-9.45am for a prompt start and allow 30 mins flexibility at the end.
 Venues will vary, so you need to leave time for travelling.
 Everyone is encouraged to organise lift-sharing arrangements.

 Click here for details of local accommodation and to find out about Brighton Permaculture Trust supporters who can provide accommodation in their homes.